oleyka/iam-resolver/README.md

   --resolve-accounts    resolve account IDs as well
 ```

-There is also a simpler version written in `bash`.
+There is also a rudimentary version written in `bash`.
 The original S3 bucket policy would be destroyed.
-Here's hot to run it:
+Here's how to run it:
 ```
 $ ./resolver.sh -b <BUCKET_NAME> -i <INPUT_FILE>
 ```